altroncwd/zibzoo/README.md

 - Update all your customers with instock menu items

 # Future Features
-- Anyalitic data and display page
+- Analytic data and display page for vendors
-- Filter by cuisine types
 - Allow vendors to select multiple cuisine types
-- Implement auto picture cropping
+- Implement auto-cropping for uploaded images
-- User favorites
+- Allow users to save favorite food trucks to their profile
 - Sorting orders based on geolocation
 - Ordering food for pickup at a specific time